 Stage 1: Identity and clarify the problem and opportunities

 Stage 2: Apply creative problem solving to find a range of solutions for practical implementation

 Stage 3: Feedback on initial testing/prototyping, and establishing next steps for sharing outcomes

 Each coaching session occurs as a one-to-one consultation.
-These can take place on-line via video web conferencing (such as Skype) or at a suitable venue agreed by both parties.
+These can take place on-line via video web conferencing (such as Zoom) or at a suitable venue agreed by both parties.

-Exact timing for each session can change depending on progress,as a guide, the maximum time for a session is four hours, and the least is likely to be two hours.
+Exact timing for each session can change depending on progress,as a guide, the maximum time for a session is four hours, and the least is likely to be 90 minutes.
 One common characteristic of achieving creative flow is the sense that “time flies”.